How Does the Diaphragm Muscle Help You Breathe?

 1. INHALE: When you inhale, the diaphragm muscle contracts (squeezes) and moves down.
 This makes the space inside your chest bigger, so air gets pulled into your lungs.

-Take a look at this cool video to see how your diaphragm and lungs work together to help you breathe in and out!
+Look at this cool video to see how your diaphragm and lungs work together to help you breathe in and out!

 • HICCUPS – Hic!
 Hic!
 Every now and then, the diaphragm gets confused and moves at the wrong time.
 Oops!
 When you get hiccups, your diaphragm is squeezing in between your breaths, instead of squeezing when you breathe in.